Eero Saarinen: Career

-With the success of this project, Saarinen was then invited by other major American corporations such as John Deere, IBM/IBM Rochester, and CBS to design their new headquarters or other major corporate buildings.
+With the success of this project, Saarinen was then invited by other major American corporations to design their new headquarters or other major corporate buildings, such as John Deere World Headquarters, IBM Watson/IBM Rochester, and CBS Building.
 Despite the overall rational design philosophy, the interiors usually contained dramatic sweeping staircases as well as furniture designed by Saarinen, such as the Pedestal series.
 In the 1950s, he began to receive more commissions from American universities for campus designs and individual buildings.
 These include Birch Hall at Antioch College, the Noyes dormitory at Vassar and Hill College House at the University of Pennsylvania as well as the Ingalls ice rink, Ezra Stiles and Morse Colleges at Yale University, Concordia Senior College in Fort Wayne, Indiana, the MIT Chapel and Kresge Auditorium at MIT, and the University of Chicago Law School building and grounds.

 Saarinen served on the jury for the Sydney Opera House commission in 1957 and was crucial in the selection of the now internationally known design by Jørn Utzon.
 A jury which did not include Saarinen had discarded Utzon's design in the first round; Saarinen reviewed the discarded designs, recognized a quality in Utzon's design, and ultimately assured the commission of Utzon.

 After his father's death in July 1950, Saarinen founded his own architect's office, Eero Saarinen and Associates.
 He was the principal partner from 1950 until his death.
 The firm carried out many of its most important works, including the Bell Labs Holmdel Complex in Holmdel Township, New Jersey; the Gateway Arch in St. Louis, Missouri; the Miller House in Columbus, Indiana; the TWA Flight Center at John F. Kennedy International Airport, which he worked on with Charles J. Parise; the Dulles International Airport Main Terminal; and the new East Air Terminal of the old Athens airport in Greece, which opened in 1967.
 Many of these projects use catenary curves in their structural designs.